-Optional toppings: chopped nuts, additional dried cranberries, additional eggnog, sprinkled with nutmeg or cinnamon
+- Optional toppings: nuts, dried cranberries, nutmeg, cinnamon

-- Method #1 for crispy edges: Coat inside of 3-1/2 quart (or larger*) slow cooker with cooking spray.
+- Method #1 for crispy edges: Coat inside of 3-1/2 quart slow cooker* with cooking spray.
 Add all ingredients (except optional toppings) to slow cooker.
 Stir, cover, and cook on low for approximately 5 hours, or until oats are cooked & softened, and edges have browned.
-(Slow cooker times may vary.)
 Spoon oatmeal into bowls; add optional toppings, if desired.

-- Method #2 without crispy edges: Coat inside of 3-1/2 quart (or larger*) slow cooker with cooking spray.
+- Method #2 without crispy edges: Coat inside of 3-1/2 quart slow cooker* with cooking spray.
 Add all ingredients (except optional toppings) to slow cooker.
 Stir, cover and set on high for 1.5 hours.
 Stir, cover and turn off heat.
-Let them sit in crock pot for 8 hours with it turned off.
-The heat will continue to cook them as the crock pot cools down.
+Let sit for 8 hours with it turned off.
+The heat will continue to cook as the slow cooker cools down.
 In the morning the oats will be cooked.
 Warm up and serve with additional toppings, if desired

 - Store leftovers in refrigerator.
 Freezes well.